maresb/gitlab-runner-ecr-auth-example/README.md

 ```
 docker-compose -f docker-compose-complete.yaml logs -f --tail=50
 ```
+Before the runner is registered, it is normal to see error messages in the logs about the missing `config.toml` file.

+It can take several minutes for the GitLab server to start.
 When ready, the server will become available on http://gitlab-server:8800.

-It is normal to see error messages after running `docker-compose up` but before registering the runner, complaining that `config.toml` does not exist.

-It can take several minutes for the GitLab server to start.

 Once it starts, you can configure a root account and get it ready to register a runner.